-- Three to five year forecast
+- 3-5 forecast

 - o Here is an example of a financials slide with further explanation

-- To learn more about how to create your forecast, click here for a financial projections guide.
+- o To learn more about how to create your forecast, click here for the Financial Projections Guide

-- Key assumptions in your model of expenses, customer conversion, and market penetration rate.
+- Key assumptions in your model:

-- Total Customers
+- Total # of Customers/Users

-- Total Revenue
+- o Total Revenue

 - Total Expenses

-- The ask/deal

-- The goal of your financials forecasts is not to make exact accurate projections, but rather be directionally correct and articulate the thought process behind conclusions. - Highlight your assumptions, milestones, and the metrics that generate your projection's numbers. - o Recognize important milestones/value creating drivers key hires, product beta, market entry, first customers, channel partners, etc. - Highlight what milestones need to be reached before your next round of funding. - Make sure your projected revenue ties with your Go-to-Market strategy figures. - Here's an example of an Ask Slide.
-Note how it's a good idea to tie "the ask" back to the financial model on your financials slide.
-It's also a good idea to highlight if you've received previous funding or have other investment committed (if applicable). - Use a range in your valuation.
-Don't give an exact value (ex: \$760,000). - The typical early stage technology company with no customers has a valuation of \$500,000-\$1 million. - Leave room to negotiate.
+- The goal of your financial forecast is not to make exact accurate projections, but rather be directionally correct and articulate the thought process behind your conclusions. - o Highlight your assumptions, milestones, and the metrics that generate your projection's numbers. - o Recognize important milestones/value creating drivers key hires, product beta, market entry, first customers, channel partners, etc. - Highlight what milestones need to be reached before your next round of funding (if applicable). - Make sure your projected revenue ties with your Go-to-Market strategy figures. - Have detailed financial projections in a separate spreadsheet that you can share with a potential investor